 “The result of CBT-I will depend on the severity of insomnia and many other aspects, for example, accompanying disorders,” says Hsu.

 Find a therapist with CBT and CBT-I experience

 Insomnia and sleep issues can make it hard to feel fully engaged and present in your day.
 Whats more, getting quality sleep is essential to mental health and wellbeing.

 If you’re struggling with insomnia, CBT-I is one of the most effective treatments to help you get back on track—and back to sleeping through the night.

 Need to find a therapist near you who specializes in CBT?
-Check out the Monarch Directory by SimplePractice to find licensed mental health therapists with availability and online booking.
+Check out the Monarch Directory by SimplePractice to find therapists near you with availability and online booking.